In-game purchases

 The method returns Promise<Product[]>.

-Product[]: Object, the list of products available to the user.
-It is generated from the table on the Purchases tab of the Games Console.
+Product[]: array — the list of products available to the user.
+This list is generated from the table in the Purchases tab of the Games Console.
 Each Product contains the following properties:

-• price: String, the product price in the <price> <currency code> format.
-For example, "25 YAN".
+• price: string — product price in <price> <currency code> format.

-• priceValue: String, the product price in the <price> format.
-For example, "25".
+• priceValue: string — product price in <price> format.

 Example